achristen/Meteobike/readme.md

 ![IMG_dht22](IMG_dht22.jpg)

-To enable communication with the DHT22 , enter the following commands once into the command line on the Raspberry Pi Zero to install  the Adafruit DHT 22 library.
+To enable communication with the DHT22 , enter the following commands once into the `LXTerminal` (the command line) on the Raspberry Pi Zero to install  the Adafruit DHT 22 library.
 Once the library is installed, you can access it from the programming language Python.

     $ sudo apt-get update
     $ sudo apt-get install build-essential python-dev python-openssl git